- Buy LINK and 50+ other cryptos

 ChainLink’s ecosystem revolves around the LINK token and the LINK network.
-How do LINK tokens work and how can you buy or trade them?
+How do LINK tokens work and how can you buy or trade them in India?
 Read on to find out.

 LINK tokens are available on a number of cryptocurrency exchanges around the world, such as the following:

-It’s not currently possible to buy LINK tokens directly with fiat currency (INR, for example).
-Instead, you’ll need to buy a widely traded cryptocurrency such as bitcoin (BTC) or Ethereum (ETH) and then trade that currency for LINK tokens.
-The basic process you’ll need to follow is outlined below:
+Alternative, you may find it more cost-effective to buy a widely traded cryptocurrency such as Bitcoin (BTC) or Ethereum (ETH) and then trade that currency for LINK tokens.
+The basic process for this alternative option, assuming you have already purchased BTC or ETH, is outlined below:

 You’ll need to provide your name, email address, phone number and proof of ID to register for an account.
 It’s also a good idea to setup two-factor authorisation to provide an extra level of security.